You might want to take an extra sip of coffee before you read the next paragraph about content vs. content marketing.

 I’m not splitting hairs

-Both content and content marketing can aim to serve your target audience, but if you only create content, it’s not going to make an impact on your business.
+Both content and content marketing can aim to serve your target audience, but if you only create content, it’s not going to make a direct impact on your business.

 It may attract traffic, but that traffic doesn’t build a community.